jimmy-xiaoke-shen/csci335/assignments/assignment3.md

 you will get at least 80.
 If you donot miss the complexity analysis, even you are not correct, you will get 100.

-The due time is June 6, 23: 59 (late submission policy, pls check syllabus).
+The due time is June 6, 23: 59 (late submission policy, please check syllabus).

 You can use your favoriate programming language to solve the problem.